qkzk/qdb/readme.md

 1. compare tokens without case
 2. request should end with ;
 3. repl navigation up, down (in memory only)
-4. table name should be unique
+4. FIX: table name should be unique
 5. .read requests from file
-6. tokens keyword should be converted to uppercase
+6. FIX: tokens keyword should be converted to uppercase
-7. wrong colname for primary key when lenght 1
+7. FIX: wrong colname for primary key when lenght 1
-8. selecting a wrong table segfault
+8. FIX: selecting a wrong table segfault
+9. comments: every thing after # is ignored
+10. FIX: create table with only 1 col segfautls
+11. FIX: some tables can't be found in repl... (wrong copying of node value...)

 ## BUGS & TODO

 1. .save & .open [binn](https://github.com/liteserver/binn?tab=readme-ov-file#usage-example)
-2. comments
+2. BUG. drop moves the tables in wrong place.
+Hard to reproduce.
+Creates 3 tables, drop 2nd one, select from first : can't find table.
+3. select \* from table